Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Place the white ears on the EasyPress mat with the iron-on on top of them.

-Press for the recommended time and temperature according to the Cricut Interactive Guide.
+Press for the recommended time and temperature according to the Cricut Heat Guide.
 You can read all about how to use the EasyPress for projects like these here!

-Once the press is complete, remove the carrier sheet from both ears.
+Once the press is complete, remove the transparent carrier sheet from both ears.

 Step 5: Glue White Fabric To Cardboard

 Use hot glue to wrap the white fabric around the cardboard ear.
-The back of the ear will be against your door so you do not need to finish the back.
-But you can add another piece of fabric if you would like.
+The back of the ear will be against your door, so you do not need to finish the back.
+However, you can add another piece of fabric to finish off the back of the bunny ears if you would like.

 At a minimum, your ear should look finished from both the front and the sides.